 All program materials, web-based or printed, workshops and other interactions with registrants, applicants, eligible applicants/registrants, participants, applicants for employment and employees, will contain the equal opportunity tag line language.
 "The Maine Department of Labor provides Equal Opportunity in employment and programs.
 Auxiliary aids and services are available to individuals with disabilities upon request."

 The Competitive Skills Scholarship Program (CSSP) uses an online case management and data-base tool to record and track registrant, participant and terminee information.
 This system is designed to collect and maintain records on every registrant, eligible applicant, participant, and terminees (both positive and negative program exiters) to include demographic information, including race/ethnicity, sex, age, disability status, where known, and preferred language.
 Participants and staff enter and use data into the system to determine eligibility, upload supporting documentation, document employment and training plans, resumes, progress on plans, credentials, employment, and wage following exit.
 Participant training and supportive service budgets and expenses are also traced in the online case management and data-base system.
-The information is stored in a manner that ensures confidentiality and is a password protected system and must only be used for purposes ofrecordkeeping and reporting, determining eligibility, where appropriate, for CSSP financially assisted programs or activities; determining the extent to which the recipient is operating its CSSP financially assisted program or activity in a nondiscriminatory manner; or

-other use authorized by law.
+The information is stored in a manner that ensures confidentiality and is a password protected system and must only be used for purposes of recordkeeping and reporting, determining eligibility, where appropriate, for CSSP financially assisted programs or activities; determining the extent to which the recipient is operating its CSSP financially assisted program or activity in a nondiscriminatory manner; or other use authorized by law.

-SECTION 9 GENDER EQUITY
+SECTION 9.
+GENDER EQUITY

 The CSSP goal for placing participants in education or training leading to nontraditional occupations (NTOs) is the same as for any policy in WIOA that is designed to provide an incentive for greater enrollment into NTOs.
 In addition to tracking NTO training and job placements, the Department will track participation based upon occupational goal and level of education required by gender.

 SECTION 10.
-LIMIT ON ADMINISTRATION ANDCAREER COUNSELING
+LIMIT ON ADMINISTRATION AND CAREER COUNSELING

 The Commissioner shall establish a limit on or a formula that limits the proportion of program funds that are expended on career counseling and for administration.